The main line-drawing algorithm used to draw non-horizontal lines

 Most of what you see in the space view in Elite is composed of straight lines.
 The ships are drawn using wireframes that are made up of straight lines, the planets are made from circles and arcs that consist of lots of small, straight lines, and the sun is no more than a sequence of horizontal lines, drawn along a vertical axis.
 Having a fast line-drawing algorithm is essential in a game like Elite.

-Horizontal lines are a special case and have their own optimised routine at HLOIN, but all non-horizontal lines in Elite are drawn using Bresenham's line algorithm.
+Horizontal lines are a special case and have their own optimised routine at HLOIN, but all non-horizontal lines in Elite are drawn by the LOIN routine using Bresenham's line algorithm.
 Let's look at how that works.

 The core algorithm

 The basic idea is quite simple.
 Let's consider a line from (X1, Y1) to (X2, Y2), where that line slopes down and right at a reasonably shallow angle, like this: